jonthornton/jquery-timepicker/README.md

 Shows the relative time for each item in the dropdown. ```minTime``` or ```durationTime``` must be set.
 *default: false*

+- **showOn**
+Display a timepicker dropdown when the input fires a particular event.
+Set to false to disable automatic display.
+*default: 'focus'*

 - **showOnFocus**
 Display a timepicker dropdown when the input gains focus.
 *default: true*